DNA-Spot/Trace Data core table

 Data Columns

-As with all other Spot Data tables in this format, each row corresponds to data associated with an individual Spot.
+As with all other Spot Data tables, each row corresponds to data associated with an individual Spot.

 The first columns are always: Spot_ID, Trace_ID, X, Y, Z, Chrom, Chrom_Start, Chrom_End.
 Additionally in case sub-cellular structures, cells or extra cellular structures are identified as part of this experiment, the subsequent columns must mandatorily be Sub_Cell_ROI_ID, Cell_ID or Extra_Cell_ROI_ID, respectively.